 However, parliamentary systems tend to be more unstable.
 Coalitions can break down or fail to form, leaving countries without governments for significant periods of time (e.g. Belgium).
 They also can suffer from majoritarianism; a ruling coalition can largely pass whatever it wants unchecked.
-Presidential systems feature numerous checks and balances that curb majoritarian impulses, even if they promote gridlock.
+Presidential systems feature numerous checks and balances that curb majoritarian impulses, even if the high number of veto players promotes gridlock.

 Group 2: Keep the Electoral College, Change the Allocation Method

 The second group of alternatives works within the existing system.
 Since a constitutional amendment would be virtually impossible, the more feasible way to change how we elect the president is to alter how each state allocates its EVs.
 Because the individual states have the authority to determine their own allocation methods, all of these proposals would require broad buy-in from state governments to successfully implement.
 However, policy transfers between states frequently happen, so there could be a snowball effect that leads to widespread adoption of one of these methods over time.
 Unlike having to wait for the ratification of a constitutional amendment, we could see these systems in action on a smaller scale before they’d be put into place nationwide.